John S. Bonnici: Auxiliary Bishop of New York

 On January 25, 2022, Pope Francis appointed Bonnici as an auxiliary bishop of New York.
 Bonnici was consecrated as a bishop at St. Patrick's Cathedral by Cardinal Timothy M. Dolan on March 1, 2022, with Auxiliary Bishops John O'Hara and Gerald Walsh serving as co-consecrators.
+After his episcopal consecration, he continued to serve as pastor of St. Augustine Parish and Sts.
+John and Paul Parish in Larchmont.
+In his role as auxiliary bishop, he also serves as the episcopal vicar for Westchester and Rockland Counties.

 In May 2022, Bonnici accompanied Dolan on a visit to Poland and Slovakia to call attention to the plight of Ukrainian refugees from the February 2022 Russian invasion of Ukraine.